bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 ## Background: Term-Rewriting Systems

-*Note: this section provides general background on term-rewriting systems that is useful to better understand the context for ISLE and how to develop systems using it.
+*Note: this section provides general background on term-rewriting systems that is useful to understand the context of ISLE better and how to develop systems using it.
 Readers already familiar with term-rewriting systems, or wishing to skip to details on ISLE's version of term rewriting, can skip to the [next